Suche

 Sina Drews

-Since 2025, Sina Drews has been working as a student assistant at the Freya von Moltke Foundation.
+Sina Drews has been supporting the Freya von Moltke Foundation team as a student assistant in the public relations department since November 2025.
 She completed her Bachelor’s degree in Media Studies in Potsdam and is currently pursuing a Master’s degree in “Religion and Culture” at Humboldt University Berlin.
 Before joining the Foundation, she gained experience working at university departments and in television.

 What inspires her to work at the Freya von Moltke Foundation